 Azure Stack

-Today in this blog we will discuss what you need to know about Microsoft's Azure Stack, truly understanding Microsoft's Azure Stack.
-Microsoft now brings you a new platform known as Microsoft Azure Stack.
+Today in this blog we will discuss what you need to know about Microsoft's Azure Stack, utterly understanding Microsoft's Azure Stack.
+Microsoft now brings you a new platform known as Microsoft Azure Stack, a hybrid solution.
 It allows you to run Azure Services from your own Datacenter, ensuring security and reliability.
-The idea of its designing is to help you in key scenarios, like meeting security and compliance requirements.
+Azure Stack comes as a set of pre-configured software installed on validated hardware that should be bought from one of the authorized Azure Cloud Solution Partners, who also helps you figure out the required type of billing and licensing and the power and cooling requirements for your Azure Stack.
+The idea of its design is to help you in key scenarios, like meeting security and compliance requirements.
 Or where you need to access Azure resources without internet connectivity.
 Microsoft Azure Stack is an extension of Azure, bringing the agility and fast-paced innovation of cloud computing to on-premises environments.
 In short, Microsoft launches azure local cloud solution.
+You can also opt for Azure Consulting Services for a smoother transition to the cloud.

 Why Should You Use Microsoft Azure Stack?

 The first question that comes into mind after getting to know Microsoft Azure Stack is, why should you run Azure Cloud Services in your on-premises data center?
 Why not directly use Azure Cloud (Public)?
-This is due to the fact, that it is commonly thought that the only reason to move on cloud is to offload your on-premises data center workload to the public cloud.
+This is since it is commonly thought that the only reason to move on cloud is to offload your on-premises data center workload to the public cloud.
+Azure Site Recovery is to work with Azure backup, to help replicate server workloads from on-premises virtual machines to Azure.
 But there are other reasons as well, some businesses do not want to move their core business applications out of their premises due to security or any other internal business reasons.
-Basically, the azure stack is a primer for putting cloud in your data center
+Both infrastructure-as-a-service and platform-as-a-service functionality on par with Azure Cloud offering is delivered by Azure Stack.
+The azure stack is a primer for putting cloud in your data center

-High-Level Differences between Azure (Public) and Azure Stack
+High-Level Differences between Azure Stack vs Azure Cloud

 Feature Comparison of Azure Public Cloud and Azure Private Cloud (Azure Stack)